ryanmcdermott/code-review-tips/README.md

 ### Variable and function names should be clear
 Naming is one of the hardest problems in computer science.
 We've all given names to variables, functions, and files that are confusing.
-Help your teammate out by suggesting a clearer name if one doesn't make sense.
+Help your teammate out by suggesting a clearer name, if the one you're reading doesn't make sense.

 ```javascript
 // This function could be better named as namesToUpperCase